ByAU

 5. Security Best Practices

-- Audited Smart Contracts: Use well-vetted libraries like OpenZeppelin.
+- Audited Smart Contracts: Use reliable libraries such as OpenZeppelin.

-- Reentrancy Guards: Prevent reentrancy attacks during collateral handling.
+- Reentrancy Guards: Prevent those annoying reentrancy attacks when handling collateral.

-- Upgradeability: Use proxy patterns to patch vulnerabilities without losing assets.
+- Upgradeability: Use proxy patterns to patch up vulnerabilities without putting your assets at risk.

-- Testing & Simulation: Conduct comprehensive unit tests, fuzzing, and mainnet simulations.
+- Testing & Simulation: Conduct comprehensive unit tests, fuzzing, and simulations on the mainnet.

 6. Compliance and Legal Considerations